accelerationa/bitcoinhistory/README.md

 |------------|--------|--------|--------|--------|--------------|-------------------|----------------------|
 | 1419033600 | 318.58 | 318.58 | 318.58 | 318.58 |   0.01719605 |       5.478317609 |               318.58 |

+## Interval
+60 seceonds as interval, 'from' and 'to' are configurable

 ## Le Combine...